#EmbraceEquity: Download IWD education resources explaining women’s rights

 A supportive space to talk about gender equality

-Namrata from Nepal strikes the IWD #BreakTheBias pose to show solidarity.
+Namrata from Nepal strruck the IWD #BreakTheBias pose to show solidarity in 2022.

 It is important to create a space for children and young people to feel supported and comfortable to talk about gender equality, and their experiences and rights.